Alphonsce/3term_cpp_project/README.md

-# Projected determined to linear regression and fully connected neural net implementation in c++
+# Projected determined to linear regression and(or) fully connected neural net implementation in c++